 One example of such an app is Halo, communication, and collaboration platform for clinical specialists, which includes the following features:

 - Send physicians and nurses Lab and PACS results

 - Integrate with EHR (electronic health records) to edit patient records in real-time

-- Store files on cloud-based platform, Amazon Web Services, to increase security and reduce costs on health systems maintenance
+- Store files on a cloud-based platform, Amazon Web Services

 Patient communication apps